David E. Evans

-David E. Evans was born in 1950 at Glanamman, Dyfed, Wales.
+David E. Evans FLSW was born in 1950 at Glanamman, Dyfed, Wales.
 He is a professor of mathematics at Cardiff University, specialising in knot theory.
 He has published a number of books, many in collaboration with Yasuyuki Kawahigashi.

-He studied at New College, Oxford and Jesus College, Oxford.
+He studied at New College, Oxford, and Jesus College, Oxford.

-From 1975 to 1976 Evans worked as a scholar and Research Assistant in the department of Theoretical Physics at the Dublin Institute for Advanced Studies.
-Over the next few years he travelled around the world working as a research fellow at UCLA (1977); Australian National University, Canberra (1982, 1989); Kyoto University (1982-83, 1985); and the University of Ottawa (1983).
+From 1975 to 1976 Evans worked as a scholar and research assistant in the department of theoretical physics at the Dublin Institute for Advanced Studies.
+Over the next few years he travelled around the world working as a research fellow at UCLA (1977); Australian National University, Canberra (1982, 1989); Kyoto University (1982–83, 1985); and the University of Ottawa (1983).
 Between 1987 and 1998 he worked as a professor at Swansea, Wales.
 Since 1998, he has worked as a professor at Cardiff University.